ventura0121/react-portfolio/README.md

 Resume Link

 ### Stretch Goals (Completed)
-Contact Form
+Contact Form <br />
-Showcase Personality
+Showcase Personality <br />
 Screen Size compatibility (Media Queries) - now compatible with tablets and mobile devices.

 ### Anything Else You'd Like Us to Know
 Additionally, EmailJS was used to create a working contact form to have people reach out to me with messages.